 With so much technology to install and high demands on both deadlines and performance, many system integrators choose to set up local facilities.

-UK-based Sysco has provided AV design and consultancy on several expos and pavilions including the UAE pavilion at the Milan Expo in 2015.
-For the 2020 expo, the company will be setting up a facility within Dubai to support the production and operations phases of the projects.
+UK-based Sysco Productions has provided AV design consultancy, experience delivery and integration on several expos and pavilions including the UK Pavilion and UAE Pavilion at the 2015 World Expo in Milan.
+Currently working on one of the major pavilions for Expo 2020, the company will also be setting up a facility within Dubai to support the production and operation of the show technology throughout the project delivery.

 They aren't the only ones, of course.
 In the run-up to the opening on October 20, 2020, the city will likely be home to an international cross-section of the AV industry: producers, operators, designers, integrators and specialists, as well as local talents.